 Important!
 Before first use, wipe interior with soapy water and dry thoroughly.
-Then set the oven selector to bake, the thermostat to 450°F, and operate for an hour.
+Then set the oven selector to bake, the temperature knob to 450°F, and operate for an hour.

-All VGR Gas models include:
+All VDR5 Gas models include:

-- Exclusive restaurant style sealed burner system for commercialtype performance. - Front burners rated at 23,000 BTUs - Back burners rated at 15,000 BTUs / one at 8,000 BTUs. - Exclusive VariSimmer[TM] setting for all burners provides gentle, even simmering. - Exclusive SureSparkTM ignition system with automatic re-ignition for consistent and reliable ignition on all burners. - Exclusive one-piece tooled and porcelainized cooking surface contains spills for easy cleaning. - Five performance modes-including convection baking and convection broiling-providing air circulation for shorter cooking times with even results. - Convection baking with a hidden 30,000 BTU burner provides fast, even baking for all your casserole dishes as well as easy cleanup. - The 1500°F closed door, infrared broiler allows intense heat to sear delicate cuts of meat providing that restaurant taste. - Two halogen lights illuminate the oven cavity with less glare. - Six rack positions and three racks provide ample space for your baking needs.
+- •Exclusive!
+VSHTM (VariSimmer-to-high) Pro Sealed Burner System front right burner equipped with TruPower PlusTM 18,500 BTU burner.
+All other burners equipped with 15,000 BTU's. - •Exclusive VariSimmerTM Setting for all burners provides gentle, even simmering. - •Exclusive SureSparkTM Ignition System with automatic re-ignition for consistent and reliable ignition on all burners. - •Exclusive one-piece tooled and porcelainized cooking surface contains spills for easy cleaning. - •Five baking performance modes-including convection baking and convection broiling-providing air circulation for shorter cooking times with even results. - •Split baking and broiling elements-which reduces preheating time and provides greater control and more even heating. - •A profiled, concealed bake element for easier cleaning. - •Two halogen lights illuminate the oven cavity with less glare. - •Six rack positions and three racks provide ample space for your baking needs. - •This appliance is certified by Star-K to meet strict regulations in conjunction with specific instructions found on www.stark.org